 The museum is staffed by the Board of Directors, an Administrative Assistant and volunteers.

-It hosts groups from public and private secondary schools, civic organization, medical schools, colleges and individuals interested in public health.
+It hosts groups from public and private secondary schools, civic organizations, medical schools, colleges and individuals interested in public health.
 Visitors have come from all of the New England States and as distant as California and Japan.
 As awareness of the Museum increases, so have donations of antique medical equipment, displays and paraphernalia to the museum for its use.

 To learn more about the history of the Tewksbury Hospital, click the photo below: